Qepanna/goFlux/README.md

 concentration increases or decreases inside a closed chamber, due to changes in gas gradients between the soil and the air inside the chamber.
 In addition, lateral gas flow and leakage contribute to non-linearity.
-Many alternative to LM have been developed to try and provide a more accurate estimation of *f*<sub>0</sub>, for instance the method of [Hutchinson and Mosier (HM) (1981)](https://doi.org/10.2136/sssaj1981.03615995004500020017x), which
+Many alternative to LM have been developed to try to provide a more accurate estimation of *f*<sub>0</sub>, for instance the method of [Hutchinson and Mosier (HM) (1981)](https://doi.org/10.2136/sssaj1981.03615995004500020017x), which